 HDR Top Tips by Klaus Herrmann

 Similar to exposure blending is the technique of HDR photography.
-Learn how to get the most punch out of the dynamic range of your camera’s files in this interesting tip book.
+Learn how to get the most punch out of the dynamic range of your camera’s files and learn how to do HDR photography in this interesting tip book.

 The Guide to Sports Photography – by Adorama

 Despite being somewhat dated, this ebook from Adorama still manages to pack in some useful tips on an exciting career in sports photography.
 Learn how to capture athletes in motion and other tips on specific sports.

 Introduction to External Flash Photography – by Photo Extremist

 The complicated topic of off camera flash photography made easier to understand.
 Essential reading in this free photography ebook.